diodechain/website/index.md

   #heading: Blockchain secured communication
   #heading: Blockchain secured ZTNA
   #heading: Blockchain secured networking
-  subheading: Off-the-shelf WireGuard, private AI, messaging, files, and web tunneling
+  subheading: with off-the-shelf WireGuard, private AI, messaging, files, and web tunneling
   #Lock down your network in the age of AI
   #Lock down your network in the age of AI
   buttons: